-With the global COVID-19 lockdowns, just about every market has seen some extreme fluctuation, but things seem to be balancing out again as restrictions begin to relax.
+With the global COVID-19 lockdowns fading into the distance, just about every market has seen some extreme fluctuation, but things seem to be balancing out again as restrictions begin to relax.
 The chocolate industry was no different.
+Here’s our take on the Chocolate Industry Statistics worldwide.

 The world’s desert food of choice has faced ups and downs during the pandemic.
 Luckily, we all need our comfort food, especially when we can’t go out!